OscarAndres2823/OscarAndres2823/README.md

 ### 🌱 About Me
 - 🎯 Currently training in **Software Analysis and Development**
-- 🎮 I love combining technology with my passion for video games.
-- 📷 I also enjoy visual design and multimedia editing.
 - 🛠️ I like solving problems and finding creative solutions through code.
 - 📚 Constantly learning through courses, tutorials, and personal projects.
 - 🧩 Curious, self-taught, and always looking to improve my skills.